autosimtrans/autosimtrans.github.io/shared.md

 ## Testing Data
 Our testset will not be released.
 You are required to upload your whole system and environment.
 Within 24 hours after you submitting your system, we'll publish the evaluation results on the competition website.

 At test time, the systems are expected to receive different file formats based on the system types.
-For text-to-text translation systems, the inputs are streaming source text (including gold transcripts and ASR results) and the outputs are corresponding simultaneous translation results.
+For text-to-text translation systems, the inputs are streaming source text of gold transcripts and the outputs are corresponding simultaneous translation results.
 For speech-to-text translation systems, the inputs are speech audio files and the outputs are corresponding simultaneous translation results.

 ---
 # Important Dates